aryaniyaps/aryaniyaps/README.md

 I'm PsychicSimp.
 No idea why you're here.
 But here goes.

 ### About
 I am still in high school right now, I like to code on and off- whenever time permits.
-I am currently into Discord Bot developing and prefer to code with Python.
 Still Eager to learn and accomplish more in the field!

 ### Projects/Past Trials